Eltham North

 Table Chart PROFILE FAQ

-Eltham North's residents are extremely healthy with very low prevalence of common health conditions across all age groups
+Eltham North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Analysis shows Eltham North's health metrics were consistently high with low prevalence of common conditions across all ages.
-Private health cover was found to be high at approximately 61% of total population (4,166 people), compared to national average of 55.7%.
+Eltham North's health outcomes show excellent results according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is exceptionally high at approximately 61% of the total population (4,167 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.

 Frequently Asked Questions - Health